ReliSA/STePSEnHECs-PaCt/References.md

 [DEC'12] Deci, Edward L. and Ryan, Richard M..
 "Self-Determination Theory".
 In Handbook of Theories of Social Psychology.
 SAGE Publications Inc., 2012.
 Vol. 1, issue 20, pages 416-436.

+[DIL'16] Dillon, Alexander E., Stolk, Jonathan D., Zastavker, Yevgeniya V. and Gross, Michael D..
+"Motivation is a two-way street: pedagogies employing discussion in addition to lecture display more positive student motivational response."
+In 2016 ASEE Annual Conference & Exposition.
+2016.

 [HOS'96] Hoskin, K..
 "The ‘awful idea of accountability’: inscribing people into the measurement of objects".
 In Accountability: Power , Ethos and the Technologies of Managing.
 International Thomson Business Press, 1996.

 [HOS'96] Hoskin, K..
 "The ‘awful idea of accountability’: inscribing people into the measurement of objects".
 In Accountability: Power , Ethos and the Technologies of Managing.
 International Thomson Business Press, 1996.

+[IBA'09] Iba, Takashi, Miyake, Toko, Naruse, Miyuko and Yotsumoto, Natsumi.
+"Learning Patterns: a pattern language for active learners."
+In Conference on Pattern Languages of Programs (PLoP).
+2009.
+Vol. 10.

 [IBA'11] Iba, Takashi and Sakamoto, Mami.
 "Learning patterns III: a pattern language for creative learning."
 In Proceedings of the 18th conference on pattern languages of programs.
 2011.
 Pages 1-8.